thegje/how/README.md

 ## **License**

-This project is open-source under the MIT License (or specify your preferred license).
+This project is open-source under no license.

 ## **Credits**